What Is 8 Tbsp Equal To

 Tablespoons to Cups: A Closer Look

 While the 8 tablespoons equaling 1/2 cup is the standard conversion, it's crucial to understand why this is the case.
 A standard US cup measures 8 fluid ounces.
 Since one tablespoon is half an ounce, then 16 tablespoons make a cup.
-Therefore, half of that amount, 8 tablespoons, gives us half a cup.
+So, half of that amount, 8 tablespoons, gives us half a cup.

 Dry vs. Liquid Measurements: Does it Matter?